 or nine year: a tanner will last you nine year

-A gravedigger in Act 5, Scene 1, uses this phrase to talk about physical corruption and spiritual corruption.
-For a gravedigger, dealing with death is a part of his job.
-He approaches it with a casualty.
-He also says that some people are rotten before they die.
+A gravedigger uses this phrase to talk about both physical and spiritual corruption.
+For him, dealing with death is a part of his job, so he approaches it jokingly, stating that some people are “rotten” before they die.
+Hamlet appreciates the gravedigger’s witty remarks that echo his own nihilism.

 Hamlet, Hamlet, Act 2, Scene 2